-A refund appeal form is available at all registration sites and online at http://www.kellogg.edu/registrar/refund.html.
+A refund appeal form is available at all registration sites and online on the Refund Policy page at www.kellogg.edu.
 The written appeal must be submitted within one year of the date when the course was taken.
 The Refund Appeals Committee will respond to you in writing.